StackStorm/st2docs/docs/source/install/upgrades.rst

 v3.3
 ''''

-* MongoDB 4.0 is the new default version.
-Previously the version of MongoDB was 3.4 and the supported upgrade path to MongoDB 4.0 is ``3.4 -> 3.6 -> 4.0``.
+* MongoDB 4.0 is the new default version for all OS distributions.
+On RHEL/CentOS 7 and Ubuntu 16.04 the version of MongoDB was 3.4 previously.
+  The supported upgrade path to MongoDB 4.0 is ``3.4 -> 3.6 -> 4.0``.
   Official documentation on how to upgrade MongoDB can be found here:
   * https://docs.mongodb.com/manual/release-notes/3.6-upgrade-standalone/
   * https://docs.mongodb.com/manual/release-notes/4.0-upgrade-standalone/